tlsJP/ror2-av-effect-options/README.md

 Hewwos!

+# Risk Of Rain 2 - AV Effects Options
+This is a pseudo-fork of https://gitlab.com/lexxyfox/ror2-av-effect-options

 ## OwO, wat's dis?
 The goal is to allow players to selectively disable in-game audio-visual effects that aren't strictly necessary to enjoy the game without changing game mechanics or balance.
 This may assist people who, among others; have photosensitivity, are sensitive to sensory overstimulation, or have limited computing resources.
 Effects can [usually] be toggled mid-stage.